 There was a time when the robber barons and oil tycoons from the North would own a second home down South to spend half of the year.
 It was America’s Gilded Age and the homes have the opulence to match the time period.

-The land was plenty and the weather was mild for these “snowbirds.”
-Since that time, everyone from presidents to rock stars has settled here.
+The land was plenty and the weather was mild for these “snowbirds,” who created lavish summer getaways in the region.
+Since that time, everyone from presidents to celebrities to rock stars has settled here.

 We’re not talking about plantations, but these lavish residences are in a league all their own.
 Since most of these homes are still privately owned, photos are not allowed inside, unless otherwise specified.